KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 There is no way to prevent `--sysroot` to appear in the linker command.
 Why we don't want to have `--sysroot` in the linker command?
-Because it will pull `path/to/arm_gnu_toolchain/arm-none-eabi/lib` path, where generic standard libraries are located and they are not fine-tuned for our architecture.
+Because it will pull `path/to/arm_gnu_toolchain/arm-none-eabi/lib` path, where generic standard libraries are located, and they are not fine-tuned for our architecture.

-Ok, but we could use `--sysroot` along with `-nostdlib`, and put the `-lc -lm ...` flags manually to the linker command, e.g. using `CMAKE_EXE_LINKER_FLAGS_INIT`.
+OK, but we could use `--sysroot` along with `-nostdlib`, and put the `-lc -lm ...` flags manually to the linker command, e.g. using `CMAKE_EXE_LINKER_FLAGS_INIT`.
 Well, yes, but this will make overriding standard library symbols impossible.
 Consider having to override `printf` or `malloc`.
 If we create a custom static library `libcustom_printf.a` and then we link it in such a way: